 TEAHS 2019-2020 Schedule

-January 10 – Christina Snyder (Pennsylvania State University), “The Once and Future Moundbuilders: Rethinking the Chronology of American History.”
+January 10 – Christina Snyder (Pennsylvania State University), “The Captives of Zion.”

 February 28 – Jacob Lee (Pennsylvania State University), “The Military Invasion of New Orleans, 1803: A Non-Event in Louisiana History.”